Saheel-Raj/CodiT/README.md

 # portfolio
-This is my portfolio website it contains my information details ets
+This is my portfolio website it contains my information details etc.